 Though not a well-known brand name, the packing cubes from Tripped hit many top marks in our evaluation.
 Not only does this set come with six lightweight cubes that rival those of the better-known, more expensive cubes from Eagle Creek, but these cubes are also compressible — making this set a great value.
 This set does not have any large cubes, but rather two medium-sized ones, which we actually preferred since we could easily pack them into different-sized suitcases, backpacks, and duffel bags.
 Our testers were able to fit more than a week's worth of clothes inside with ease, and there is also a small, slim, non-compressible bag that is great for a pair of shoes, underwear, or to use as an accessory bag.
 A bonus laundry bag really seals the deal for this complete set.

 Like the ultralight sets we tested, the Tripped packing cubes do not have any mesh to reveal what is inside each cube, instead opting for slick, translucent polyurethane — a fabric that is stretchier than polyester but less durable than nylon.
 The quality of the material is not as high as other ultralight cube sets we tested, and the stitching was noticeably loose in places, which is not a great testament to the cube's overall longevity.
-But with the company's great warranty and the excellent slimming action of the compression zippers, these cubes become a great choice.
+But with the excellent slimming action of the compression zippers, these cubes become a great choice.

 Our reviewers purchased the white/strobe color of these cubes for the added advantage of slight translucency, allowing you to vaguely see what is inside each packing cube (unlike the Osprey UL set, which is a darker yellow color).
 Each cube has one zipper that only opens up three-quarters of the way, and the cubes are high-end with a high-end price tag for a simple three-piece set.
 But if you don't mind shelling out the cash, these packing cubes are lightweight and durable and are an excellent choice for those looking to go light on their next trip.